Free resource

 4 weeks before

-Confirm the survey with your mover.
-If you booked Florette, the home survey happens around this point — PM walks the property, finalises the inventory, confirms packing date and time, and locks the written quote.
+• Confirm the survey with your mover.
+The home survey happens around this point — finalises the inventory, confirms packing date and time, and locks the written quote.

 3 weeks before

-Disposal of restricted items.
-Hazardous items (paint, chemicals, fuels, aerosols) can't be shipped, so use them up or dispose of them.
+• Disposal of restricted items.
+Hazardous items (paint, chemicals, fuels, aerosols) can't be shipped — use them up or dispose of them.
 Food items for moves to Australia/NZ/USA: discard or eat.
 Items that won't be in the shipment go in the carry-luggage list now.

 2 weeks before